-GENETIC DIVERSITY IN STANDARD LONG HAIR DACHSHUNDS
+GENETIC DIVERSITY IN MINIATURE WIRE HAIR DACHSHUNDS

-The rate of inbreeding observed in the complete electronic pedigree of Standard Long Haired Dachshunds born between 1990 and 2021 increased between 1990 and 2004, but has decreased since.
+The rate of inbreeding observed in the complete electronic pedigree of Miniature Wire Haired Dachshunds born between 1990 and 2021 increased from 1990 to 1998, but has decreased since, with a larger decrease noted since 2010.
 At the moment, the rate of inbreeding in the breed appears to be negative.
 In simple terms, this would suggest that genetic diversity in the population is increasing.
 However, this is not biologically possible in a fully closed, UK-bred population where all dogs come from the same national gene pool.
 Because of this, it is not currently possible to produce a reliable estimate of the breed's effective population size.

-The current annual breed average inbreeding coefficient (COI), i.e. the average inbreeding coefficient for dogs in the Breed Register, Litter Registrations born in 2021, is 8.8%.
+The current annual breed average inbreeding coefficient (COI), i.e. the average inbreeding coefficient for dogs in the Breed register, Litter registrations born in 2021, is 6.1%.